 Fresh install of Raspbian, fresh Mycodo install, tried multiple times with different Pi’s and different SD cards and power supplies, all with same result.
 When I add GPIO outputs, then configure them, shortly after, I cannot connect to internet.
 Same after a reboot.
 The wifi connection stays up, and shows that I’m still connected (this is on the desktop, top right corner).
 This seems like a bug.
 Is anyone else willing to test?
 Any suggestions?
 Please and thanks!

-Have you performed sudo apt update && sudo apt upgrade?
+Have you performed sudo apt update && sudo apt upgrade

-I did :confused:
+I did

 I realized i hadn’t before, then tried a run through again with fresh install of raspbian, the command you referenced, then Mycodo install, followed by adding an SCD30 input and no trouble until after adding three GPIO outputs and configuring them.
 No inputs or outputs had been activated.
 Ended with the same result in my original post.

-Am I doing something wrong during install?
-I am using Raspberry Pi Imager to mount the latest version of 32bit debian bullseye, then updating with sudo apt update && sudo apt upgrade, then installing mycodo, then adding an input, then adding the GPIO outputs.
+, then installing mycodo, then adding an input, then adding the GPIO outputs.
 Is there a step I’m missing?
 I’m still pretty new to raspberry pi and linux, etc., and have only been tinkering with them for a handful of months.

 Thanks again for all the support!
 MUCH obliged